stothe2/gmox-kintex-7/README.md

 3. ~~LVDS.
 Only HP I/O banks. ``VCCO = 1.8V``~~
 4. ~~LVDS25.
 Only HR I/O banks. ``VCCO = 2.5V``~~

+In our test design, we've connected the HR banks to ``VCCO = 2.5V``, and the HP banks to ``VCCO = 1.8V``.
 Note, HR stands for High Range and HP for High Performance.
 Banks 13, 14, 15, 16 are all HR banks.
 Banks 33, 34 are HP banks.

 ##### Recommended bypass capacitor usage